Dr. Taylor Soja

 Research Interests & Areas

-I am a historian of modern Britain and specialize in the histories of war, gender, and empire with a focus on the long 19th century.
-My research explores the relationship between violence and empire using methods including the study of material culture, family history, and group biography.
+I am a historian of modern Britain and the British empire.
+I specialize in the histories of war, gender, and empire with a focus on the long 19th century.
+My research explores the relationship between violence and empire using methods including the study of material culture, photography, family history, and group biography.

 PhD History